Éva Orbán

 Éva Orbán (born 29 November 1984 in Pápa) is a Hungarian hammer thrower.
 She set her personal best and a Hungarian national record with a throw of 71.33 metres on the 2011 Summer Universiade in Shenzhen, with that she won the silver medal of the event.

+Representing the USC Trojans track and field team, Orbán won the 2008 NCAA Division I Outdoor Track and Field Championships in the hammer throw.